dkioroglou/fresfolio/README.md

 * Each notebook has one or more **Chapters**.
 * Each chapter has one or more **Sections**.

-*fresfolio* uses Flask as a backend and Vue3 are frontend.
+*fresfolio* uses Flask as a backend and Vue3 as a frontend.

 ## Installation